EmergenceDeveloper/urgentcare-dental/content/blog/dental-anxiety-treatment-options.md

-title = "Dental Anxiety Treatment Options" description = "What treatment options exist for dental anxiety in the UK, from laughing gas to IV sedation, including costs and what actually happens with each approach." date = 2025-10-19 tags = ["Dental Anxiety", "Sedation Options", "Treatment Costs"] image = "/images/blog/dental-anxiety-treatment-options.avif"
+title = "Dental Anxiety Treatment Options" description = "What treatment options exist for dental anxiety in the UK, from laughing gas to IV sedation, including costs and what actually happens with each approach." date = 2025-10-19 image = "/images/blog/dental-anxiety-treatment-options.avif" tags = ["Dental Anxiety", "Treatment Costs", "Sedation Options"]
 +++

 Here's what nobody tells you about dental anxiety treatment: it's not about making you brave.
 It's about changing the fundamental experience of sitting in that chair.